djgoldsmith/shape/305/02-Javascript.md

 var name="Dan"
 ```

- - If the variable has no value assigned its type is *underfined*
+ - If the variable has no value assigned its type is *undefined*

 ## Defining variables